breez/breez-sdk-docs/src/notifications/custom_notifications.md

         // First register the default notification channels registerNotificationChannels(applicationContext, DEFAULT_CLICK_ACTION)
-        // Then register any additional notification channels }
+        // Then register any additional notification channels createNotificationChannelGroup(
+            applicationContext,
+            "custom_job_group",
+            "Custom Job Group",
+            "Required to handle custom job requests when the application is in the background" )
+        createNotificationChannel(
+            applicationContext,
+            "CUSTOM_JOB",
+            "Custom Job",
+            "Notifications for custom job when the application is in the background", "custom_job_group",
+            NotificationManager.IMPORTANCE_DEFAULT
+        )
+    }

     // Override the `getJobFromIntent` function